spatie/flysystem-google-cloud-storage/README.md

 composer require spatie/flysystem-google-cloud-storage
 ```

-## Usage

-First time using Flysystem?
-Take a look at [Flysystem's docs](https://flysystem.thephpleague.com/v1/docs) first!

-### Authentication
+## Authentication

+Before you can use the package, you'll need to authenticate with Google.
 When possible, the credentials will be auto-loaded by the Google Cloud Client.

 1. The client will first look at the GOOGLE_APPLICATION_CREDENTIALS env var.
 You can use `putenv('GOOGLE_APPLICATION_CREDENTIALS=/path/to/service-account.json');` to set the location of your credentials file.
 2. The client will look for the credentials file at the following paths: